isomerpages/moe-serangoonsec/_student-development/Student Management.md

 * Musical Instruments (Guitar, Hand-Held Drums) unless permission is given by teachers
 * All items that the school deems to be potentially dangerous, offensive, including penknives.
 * All other items prohibited for possession by students under Singapore law (e.g. E-cigarettes, cigarettes, pirated or unlicensed materials (in any format e.g. print, digital or accessed through cloud storage), pornographic materials)

+#### Possession of Weapons

+All students are not allowed to have any weapon in their possession.
+They are also not allowed to bring any weapon-like item which is used, or intended to be used, to cause harm to others.

+**For further details on the school rules and regulations, please refer to the Student’s Handbook. **

+#### Conduct Grade